Table of Contents

 Getting a massage can help to relax the muscles around your knee and reduce pain.
 Look for a certified massage therapist who has experience working with people who have knee injuries.

-Applying heat to your knee can help to increase blood flow and reduce stiffness.
+Applying heat to your knee can help increase blood flow and reduce stiffness.
 Heat should be applied for 20 minutes at a time, several times a day.
 Do not apply heat directly to your skin; wrap it in a towel first.

 Elevate your legs

-Elevating your legs while you sleep can help to reduce swelling and pain.
+Elevating your legs while you sleep can help reduce swelling and pain.
 Try to elevate your legs above the level of your heart for 30 minutes at a time, several times a day.

 Acupuncture is a traditional Chinese medicine technique that involves inserting thin needles into the skin at specific points on the body.
-It is thought to stimulate the release of endorphins, which can help to reduce pain.
+It is thought to stimulate the release of endorphins, which can help reduce pain.

-If you have a knee injury, using crutches can help to take some of the weight off of your knee and reduce pain.
+If you have a knee injury, using crutches can help take some of the weight off of your knee and reduce pain.